Widely regarded as the founding father of Taekwondo, Grand-master General Choi Hong Hi was one of the greatest martial

-Who founded TaeKwondo?
-The founder of Taekwondo, South Korean General Choi’s early life helped in the development of Taekwondo.
-General Choi went on to become a very interesting and sometimes controversial figure in both Korean and TaeKwonDo history.
+The biography of founder of Taekwondo, South Korean General Choi Hong Hi starts with his early life as it helped in the future development of Taekwondo.
+General Choi was a very interesting and sometimes controversial figure in both Korean and TaeKwonDo history.

 General Choi is credited with the international spread of Taekwondo, one of the most popular martial arts styles in the world.
 If you’ve been wondering about General Choi and how he created Taekwondo, you’ve come to the right place.

 Early Life of General Choi